 - Angry Octopus: An Anger Management Story introducing active progressive muscular relaxation and deep breathing – We have this on a CD with four other stories called Indigo Ocean Dreams that all deal with getting calm and feeling self confident.

-Find more Ways to Deal with Anger on my Anger Resources Page
+Find more Ways to Deal with Anger:

 Do you have any books to recommend?
 How is you family learning to deal with anger?
 Let’s chat!